-Feedback on the student experience is an essential part of quality assurance.
+Student experience feedback is essential to quality assurance.

 This feedback is used to enhance the quality of current courses and degree programmes as well as the wider educational experience.